Notify me

 Definitions:

 The infographic above can be seen as having a gradient from design to art, on both of the axes.
-Details about that, below . . .
+Assessments of these properties are inevitably subjective to some degree . . . if you disagree, tell us why in the comments.
+More details about all of this, below . . .

 Engineering: “The branch of science and technology concerned with the design, building, and use of engines, machines, and structures.” (from Oxford Languages)

-The definition I am using for art is a cluster of factors, all of which must be present for an object to be art:
+The (somewhat controversial) definition I am using for art is a cluster of factors, all of which must be satisfied for an object to be art:

 • Art is focused more on aesthetics than on functionality,